Brad Walker (footballer)

 Walker began his career at Hartlepool United, turning professional in July 2013 and making his first-team debut the following month.
-He made 123 appearances in all competitions for the club over the next four seasons, before joining Crewe Alexandra in July 2017.
+He made 123 appearances in all competitions for the club over the next four seasons before joining Crewe Alexandra in July 2017.
 He spent the 2018–19 season on loan at Wrexham in the National League despite switching from Crewe to Shrewsbury Town in January 2019.
 Finding first-team games hard to come by in the 2019–20 season, he began 2020–21 in good form before being sidelined with a serious ankle injury.
 Released by Shrewsbury, he signed with Port Vale in June 2021.
-He spent 18 months with the club, before being sold on to Tranmere Rovers in January 2023.
+He spent 18 months with the club before being sold to Tranmere Rovers in January 2023.
+He rejoined Hartlepool United, now playing non-League football, in June 2025.

 Early and personal life

 Walker was born in Billingham, County Durham and attended Northfield School & Sports College.
 He joined Hartlepool United at the age of 13 and would make the 12-mile round trip to Victoria Park on his bicycle.
+Walker has two daughters and one son, as of 2023.